 - Bake the bread for 30 to 35 minutes, or until the crust begins to brown slightly, and it sounds hollow when tapped.

-- Let it cool for a few minutes in the pan, then remove it to a wire rack to cool completely before cutting.
+- Let it cool for a few minutes in the pan, then remove the loaf to a wire rack to cool completely before cutting.